Cavalry-Collective/code-review-frontend-3/README.md

 ## Notes

 Important!
 Currently using a custom hook that simulates interacting with a backend.
 It uses local storage, `setTimeOut` for delay (350ms), and `20%` chance the request will fail with `Math.random()`.
 For more information, checkout the source code for the custom [`mockFetchToDoList`](./src/hooks/index.js) hook.
+Mr Chan told me that implementing the graphql backend is optional, I wrote some [backend](https://github.com/mithi/quick-and-dirty) code , but I decided that instead of juggling the two, I wanted to focus on creating a frontend I'm proud of, given the limited time!

 ## Preview